Singularities of moduli of curves with a universal root: The moduli space of th roots of

 \section{The moduli space of $\ell$th roots of $\omega^{\xx k}$}

-We start by considering the moduli functor $\overline\mm_g$ from schemes to sets for $g\geq 4$.
-It sends a scheme $S$ to the set of stable $S$-curves of genus $g$, this is the set of flat morphism $C\to S$ such that for every closed point of $S$ the associated fiber is a stable genus $g$ curve (\cor{i.e.}~with an ample canonical bundle).
-The functor $\overline\mm_g$ has a stack structure, and its coarse space is the classic moduli space of stable curves $\overline\M_g$.
-Harris and Mumford proved in \cite{harmum82} that $\overline\M_g$ is general type for $g> 23$, and classified its singularities.
-We observe that the moduli functor $\mm_g$ of smooth curves is an open dense substack of $\overline\mm_g$.
+We start by considering the moduli stack $\overline\mm_g$.
+Its objects are flat morphisms $C\to S$ such that every geometric fiber is a stable genus $g$ curve, \cor{i.e.}~a curve with at most nodal singularities and an ample canonical line bundle.
+The $\overline\mm_g$ coarse space is the moduli space of stable curves $\overline\M_g$.
+Harris and Mumford proved in \cite{harmum82} that $\overline\M_g$ is of general type for $g> 23$, and classified its singularities.
+We observe that the moduli stack $\mm_g$ of smooth curves is an open dense substack of $\overline\mm_g$.

-Despite the construction of the moduli space of $\ell$th roots over smooth curves is quite natural, its extension over $\overline\M_g$ requires some twisted curve machineries.
-In particular the following remark shows that using twisted curves we have always the same number of $\ell$th roots over stable curves.
+Despite the construction of the moduli space of $\ell$th roots over smooth curves is quite natural, its extension over $\overline\M_g$ requires some twisted curve machinery.
+More precisely, we consider the stack $\rr_{g,\ell}^k$ whose objects are smooth curves $C$ with a line bundle $L$ and an isomorphism $L^{\xx\ell}\cong \omega_C^{\xx k}$.
+This stack comes with a natural proper forgetful functor $\rr_{g,\ell}^k\to\mm_g$.
+To extend this forgetful morphism over $\overline\mm_g$, we will introduce $\ell$th roots for any stable curve.